codebolt/restskeleton/README.md

 * If it's not automatically recognized as a Maven project in Eclipse, you have to right click the project and select Configure->Convert to Maven project
 * Launch this project as a Java Application, using com.codebolt.restskeleton.RestApp as your main class.
 * Go to http://localhost:8080/hello/world to test call the REST service in your browser.
+* Also try http://localhost:8080/hello/add/100/200 to see the other example service in action.